RoboSense-LiDAR/rslidar_sdk/README.md

   Installation： please refer to  http://wiki.ros.org/kinetic/Installation/Ubuntu

   **If you install ROS kinetic desktop-full，then the correspond PCL, Boost, Eigen and OpenCV will be installed at the same time.
 If will bring you a lot of convenience since you dont need to handle the version confliction.
-Thus, its highly recommanded to install ROS kinetic desktop-full. **
+Thus, its highly recommanded to install ROS kinetic desktop-full**

 - Protobuf